visionquest-ai/neo4j_agent/README.md

-# Hollowgraph
+# The edge agent

-Hollowgraph is a lightweight, single-app state graph library inspired by LangGraph.
+The edge agent (tea) ☕ is a lightweight, single-app state graph library inspired by LangGraph.
 It focuses on simplicity for use with local standalone AI agents, providing an easy-to-use framework for building state-driven LLM workflows without unnecessary features for running single apps.

 ## Features